ChristianUlbrich/dockerswarmstill.rocks/docs/stacks/traefik/README.md

 docker context use desktop-linux docker compose run --rm envsubst
 ```
 > **Tip:** Your "local" Docker context might have a different name.
+>
+> **Tip:** If you get an error message, make sure, that you have also downloaded the `docker-compose.override.yml` file, as it contains the envsubst helper service.

 * **Configure** the file provider with its global middleware and the dashboard, either replace `$HASHED_PASSWORD` with the password you generated above and replace `$DOMAIN_TRAEFIK_DASHBOARD` with the domain you want to use for the Traefik _Dashboard_ (e.g. `traefik.on.dockerswarmstill.rocks`):
 ```YAML